Blue Heelers: episode guide

 Chris hires a mate of Jonesy’s to provide security at a twenty first, but is mortified when one of the party guests winds up seriously injured and Jonesy’s friend is accused of assaulting him.

-Guest Starring: Marty Fields as Sgt Roy Holland, Bert Labonte as Karl Tyler, Tom Meadmore as Dane Webster, David Harrison as Adam Morrison, Allison Byrne as Nicole Parker, Robert Ratti as Taxi driver, Elena Carapetis as Cath Matarazzo, Paul Denny as Peter Matarazzo, John Jacobs as Benny Danders
+Guest Starring: Marty Fields as Sgt Roy Holland, Bert Labonte as Karl Tyler, Tom Meadmore as Dane Webster, David Harris as Adam Morrison, Allison Byrne as Nicole Parker, Robert Ratti as Taxi Driver, Elena Carapetis as Cath Matarazzo, Paul Denny as Peter Matarazzo, John Jacobs as Benny Danders

 One of the Boys